plforacle/heatwave-implementation/connect-dbs-compute/connect-dbs-compute.md

     ![mysql shell first connect](./images/mysql-shell-first-connect.png "mysql shell first connect ")

 3. On MySQL Shell, switch to SQL mode to try some SQL commands.
-Type the following command at the prompt:

     ```bash
-    <copy>SHOW DATABASES;</copy>
+    <copy>\sql;</copy>
     ```

-4. To display the database version, current date, and user, type the following command at the prompt:
+4. Type the following command at the prompt:

     ```bash
-    <copy>SELECT VERSION(), CURRENT_DATE, USER();</copy>
+    <copy>SHOW DATABASES;</copy>
     ```

-5. To display MysQL user and host from user table type the following command at the prompt:
+5. To display the database version, current date, and user, type the following command at the prompt:

     ```bash
     <copy>SELECT VERSION(), CURRENT_DATE, USER();</copy>